-- Manage your Botpress Pro license and sync with version control
+- Managing your Botpress Enterprise license and sync with version control

-- Update your profile and your Botpress Account
+- Updating your profile and your Botpress Account

 To open the Admin Dashboard, visit

 http://localhost:3000 in your favorite web browser.
-When you open the portal for the first time, you will be asked to register the main admin account
+After that, register the main admin account to start using Botpress.

-In Botpress, bots are assigned to a workspace.
+In Botpress, each different chatbot belongs to a workspace.
 When you start Botpress for the first time, you'll have a default workspace created automatically for you.

-Let's create a new bot with the Create Bot > New Bot button.
+Let's create a new chatbot with the Create bot> New Bot button.

-All you have to do is pick a name for your bot, a unique
+All you have to do is pick a name for your chatbot (a unique

-Bot ID will be generated for you, then select a bot template.
+Bot ID will be generated for you), then select a chatbot template.

-The Bot ID can't be changed in the future so it's important to pick a meaningful name.
-Also, bear in mind that this ID will be visible to the users of your bots.
+The Bot ID can't be changed in the future, so it's crucial to pick a meaningful name.
+Also, bear in mind that this ID will be visible to the users of your chatbot.

-Once created, click on the bot's name to open the Studio interface and edit your bot.
+Once created, click on the chatbot's name to open the Studio interface and edit your chatbot.

-The Studio is the main interface you'll use to build and edit your bot.
+The studio is the main interface you'll use to build and edit your chatbot.
 From here, among other things, you can:

 - Train an NLU model